emmorts/buffercodec/README.md

 BufferStrategy.add(PointStrategy);
 ```

-Now whenever codec encounters type `'point'`, it will use your provided strategy.
+Now whenever you reference your type in BufferSchema, your provided strategy will be used.
 ```typescript
 const playerSchema = new BufferSchema({
   id: 'uint32',